Reza-Mahmoudian/notalonetrip/README.md

 Notalonetrip has been designed to help who wants to share their memmories about trip and find a person to go to a trip wth.

-## Link

-- See the live application here: https://okcreature/herokuapp.com

 ## Table of Contents
 - [Usage](#usage)